PHeonix25/PHeonix25.github.io/_posts/2016-10-17-Getting-started-with-Jekyll-Part-6.md

 {% endraw %}
 {% endhighlight %}

 Yay us, we just wrote our first transcluded template modification!

 So long as you know SOME basics about HTML and understand the Jekyll and Liquid commands we've used above, you should be well on your way to completely personalising your own theme -- or at least adding your own "plugins" and customisations... 🙂

 ## I'm happy with this.
 What's next?

 In the next step, we'll assume that we've customised our theme a bit (and it's still running fine after [we set it up in Docker][ph-part4]) - so lets move on to some of the more difficult steps, like getting our old content migrated into this new setup.

 I'll talk (very generally) about how to do this from Wordpress and some other CMS's over in [Part 7][ph-part7].

 [ph-part1]:   {% post_url 2016-10-01-Getting-started-with-Jekyll-Part-1 %}
 [ph-part2]:   {% post_url 2016-10-05-Getting-started-with-Jekyll-Part-2 %}
 [ph-part3]:   {% post_url 2016-10-07-Getting-started-with-Jekyll-Part-3 %}
 [ph-part4]:   {% post_url 2016-10-08-Getting-started-with-Jekyll-Part-4 %}
 [ph-part5]:   {% post_url 2016-10-14-Getting-started-with-Jekyll-Part-5 %}
-[ph-part6]:   {% post_url 2016-10-17-Getting-started-with-Jekyll-Part-6 %}
 [ph-part7]:   {% post_url 2016-10-20-Getting-started-with-Jekyll-Part-7 %}
 [ph-part8]:   {% post_url 2016-10-22-Getting-started-with-Jekyll-Part-8 %}
 [ph-archive]: /archive